Masvi/shopping-cart/README.md

 The state management with `Vuex`.
 The project is simple but contains some good practices from `Vuex` and `Vue`.

-> It is just a example for study.
+It is just a example for study. :shipit:

 ### Requirements